 It takes guts to go against the crowd, but that’s what we want, right?
 Daughters who are not afraid to follow their guts?
-Whether it be going after the dream job, or standing up to her friends when they are being unkind, there are a million situations both big and small that can benefit from having the confidence to walk her own way.
+Whether it be going after her dream job, or standing up to her friends when they’re being unkind, there are a million situations — both big and small — she can benefit in from having the confidence to walk her own way.

 She’ll get that from watching you, of course, but also as you encourage her in her pursuits and praise her as she makes difficult choices and comes out on top.

 9. Preach perspective

 She may be the center of your world, but she’s not the center of the world.
 Teaching her humility gives her power to help others, to look beyond herself, and to understand that she is a part of a great big world.
 What kind of part she decides to be — hard-working, dependable, generous, or thoughtful — is up to her, but at least you’ve given her some perspective on her place and her potential power.

 10. It’s on her

 Taking responsibility in life for the little things as well as the big is a daunting and difficult task.
 We are not in control of everything that happens to us.
 And, in fact, a lot of bad things do and will happen to our children in the years ahead.

 But if we teach and model that happiness is not in the circumstances themselves, but in our response to them, we are giving our daughters the ability to choose to be happy.
 Or to take charge in a difficult situation.
 They don’t have to sit back and wait for someone else to fix things.
 They can do it themselves.